Momentus space: First demonstration flight

 On May 26, 2022, Momentus space launched its first demonstration mission on a SpaceX Falcon 9 launch vehicle as part of the Transporter-5 multi-payload ride-share launch.
 The Momentus Vigoride-3 space tug was one of several private space tugs launched by that mission.
 The Vigoride tug carried several payloads for two customers, FOSSA Systems and Orbit NTNU.
 The Vigoride spacecraft experienced multiple anomalies: at least one due to folding solar panels not deploying, and at least one which caused an off-nominal communication mode.
 The spacecraft deployed two FOSSA satellites on May 28, 3 days after its launch, and four more between June and August inclusive.
 Between August and September inclusive, the spacecraft deployed its Orbit NTNU payload, called SelfieSat.
 As of September 2022, two remaining FOSSA payloads remained un-deployed on the Vigoride spacecraft.

 Another Vigoride demonstration mission, using the Vigoride-5 spacecraft, launched on the SpaceX Transporter-6 launch on 3 January 2023.
+Another Vigoride mission, using the Vigoride-6 spacecraft, launched on SpaceX Transporter-7.

+Transporter-9

+On October 10, 2023, Momentus integrated customers's payloads onto a SpaceX Falcon 9 launch vehicle as part of the Transporter-9 mission.
+For this mission, Momentus acted in the capacity of integrator rather than providing orbital services using a Vigoride spacecraft.
+The launch vehicle launched successfully on November 11.
+However, three of the five payloads failed to deploy.